Paint and Upholstery:

 “ This is one of the last gallant 600 in Britain.
 First created over 40 years ago, the Beetle has become a legend in the history of the motor car.
 Loveable and ever reliable, the Beetle is a breed apart.
 Your very last chance to buy a part of motoring history.
 The Last Edition.”

-In keeping with normal practice the range of standard model paint and trim options was restricted for UK importations.
-From the extensive range of colours that the 1978 model 1200 was available in for Germany only five were imported: Alpine White, Miami Blue, Mars Red, Riyad Yellow and Diamond Silver.
+In keeping with normal practice, the range of standard model paint and trim options was restricted for UK importations.
+From the extensive range of colours that the 1978 model 1200 was available in for Germany, only five colours were imported into the UK: Alpine White, Miami Blue, Mars Red, Riyad Yellow and Diamond Silver.

-The confusion was compounded by the fact that distribution of the special plaques become disconnected from, and sent out later than, distribution of some of the 300 cars finished in Diamond Silver.
-Disappointingly some of 300 cars intended to have plaques were never received them and worse still examples of cars not intended to have them were fitted with them – including a documented case of a 1303 Cabriolet.
+The confusion was compounded by the fact that the distribution of the special plaques became disconnected from, and sent out later than, the distribution of some of the 300 cars finished in Diamond Silver.
+Disappointingly, some of the 300 cars intended to have plaques never received them, and worse still,l examples of cars not intended to have them were fitted with them – including a documented case of a 1303 Cabriolet.

-Contemporary rumour at the time also suggested that importation and distribution of this last batch of 640 cars was disrupted by a heavy weather North Sea crossing from Emden which necessitated some appropriate bodywork rectification to some cars prior to dispersal throughout the UK.
+Contemporary rumour at the time also suggested that importation and distribution of this last batch of 640 cars was disrupted by a heavy weather North Sea crossing from Emden, which necessitated some appropriate bodywork rectification to some cars before dispersal throughout the UK.

-Another contemporary rumour circulating at the time was that the Diamond Silver cars were initially ordered with the intention of them being celebratory of the Silver Jubilee of Queen Elizabeth II’s accession to the throne but which then became transposed to being celebratory of the last importation in view of timescale lags and the immanence of the cessation of production at Emden.
+Another contemporary rumour also circulating at the time was that the Diamond Silver cars were initially ordered with the intention of them being celebratory of the Silver Jubilee of Queen Elizabeth II’s accession to the throne, but which then became transposed to being celebratory of the last importation given timescale lags and the imminence of the cessation of production at Emden.

-The final official importation batch of 640 Beetles into the UK were produced by Volkswagen AG at Emden (Germany) where production was due to finish completely in mid-December 1977, but a last minute extra order from Japan meant that production continued until 19th January 1978.
-Of these 640 cars the 300 Diamond Silver cars are now retrospectively regarded as the “Last Edition” models.
+The final official importation batch of 640 Beetles into the UK was produced by Volkswagen AG at Emden (Germany), where production was due to finish completely in mid-December 1977, but a last-minute extra order from Japan meant that production continued until 19th January 1978.
+Of these 640 cars, the 300 Diamond Silver cars are now retrospectively regarded as the “Last Edition” models.

 Sales Literature:

-Non produced .although the importer VW(GB)Ltd., produced a magazine advert and the showroom display material described above.
+No “Last Edition” sales literature was published, although the importer VW(GB)Ltd produced a magazine advert and the showroom display material described above.

 See also Glory Beetle.